214,900+

 Asking for cash payments outside the contract

 All payments should go through official channels and be documented.
-Cash payments or transfers to personal accounts are a major red flag.
+Personal-account transfers are a major warning sign.

 Refusing to provide comparable market data